ngochaong123/Yolov8-trading-AI/README.md

-# Training an AI Model to Recognize Objects in Videos Using YOLOv8 with Oriented Bounding Boxes
+# Training an AI Model to Recognize Objects in Videos Using YOLOv8 Oriented Bounding Boxes

-This project utilizes YOLOv8 for image recognition in trading environments, leveraging Oriented Bounding Boxes (OBB) for precise object detection in video streams.
-The training pipeline is powered by Roboflow and optimized for NVIDIA GPU acceleration using CUDA and Python 3.10.0.
+This project demonstrates how to use YOLOv8 with Oriented Bounding Boxes (OBB) for precise object detection in video streams, specifically tailored for trading environments.
+The training process is powered by Roboflow and optimized for NVIDIA GPUs with CUDA support, using Python 3.10.0.

-## Features
+## Key Features

-- **YOLOv8 with Oriented Bounding Boxes**: Advanced object detection tailored for video-based applications in trading.
+- **YOLOv8 with Oriented Bounding Boxes**: Enhanced object detection for video-based applications.
-- **Roboflow Integration**: Simplifies dataset management, versioning, and training workflow.
+- **Roboflow Integration**: Simplifies dataset management and training workflows.
-- **GPU Acceleration**: Utilizes NVIDIA CUDA for high-speed training and real-time inference.
+- **GPU Acceleration**: Leverages NVIDIA CUDA for faster training and inference.

 ## Video Demonstration

-Click the image below to watch a demonstration of the full implementation:
+Watch the implementation in action by clicking the video below:

 [![Watch the video](https://img.youtube.com/vi/djSFUutVCRk/maxresdefault.jpg)](https://youtu.be/djSFUutVCRk)

-## Webcam Setup
+## Webcam Requirements

 The project uses the Hikvision DS-U02 Full HD (1920×1080) webcam for real-time video input.
-Ensure the device is properly connected and recognized by your system before starting.
+Ensure the webcam is connected and recognized by your system.

-## Setup Guide
+## Setup Instructions

 ### Prerequisites